Skip navigation

 Why do I need an alkaline phosphatase test?

 An alkaline phosphatase test may also be ordered if you have symptoms of liver damage or a bone disorder.
-Symptoms of liver disease include:

-Symptoms of bone disorders include:
+Symptoms of bone disorders can include:

 • Inflammation and arthritis in your joints